minnojs/minno-quest/README.md

 ### Questions

-Questions are the thing we've all gathered here for.
+Here are the types of questions PIQuest currently supports:
 - [text](#text)
 - [textNumber](#textNumber)
 - [selectOne & selectMulti](#selectone-selectmulti)

-There are several types of questions, but all of them share some basic properties.
+All question types share some basic properties:

 property		| description
 --------------- | ---------------------
-type 			| (String: 'text') Controls the question type and interface.
-This is where you decide if you want the user to input some text, choose from a list or maybe even set a slider. name 			| (String: undefined) The name that this question is marked with when it is logged, and also allows you to refer to the question from within PIquest. stem 			| (String: '') The text for the question itself. help			| (Bool: false) Whether to display the question help text. helpText		| (String: special) The question help text.
-Some questions have default help texts, some don't.
+type 			| (text; default: 'text') Controls the question type.
+See the possible types below. name 			| (text) The name that this question is marked with when it is logged.
+Also allows you to refer to the question from within PIquest. stem 			| (text; default: '') The text for the question itself.. help			| (true or false;  (default: false)) Whether to display the question help text. helpText		| (text) The question help text.
+(Some questions have default help texts, some don't).

 ##### Text
-The `text` questions consist of a simple text input in which the users can type in a string of text.
-They have the following parameters:
+The `text` questions consist of a simple text input in which the users can type in text.
+These kind of questions have the following properties:

 property		| description
 --------------- | ---------------------
-dflt 			| (String: "") The default value for this question. autoSubmit 		| (Boolean: false) If this property is set to true typing `Enter` while this input is focused will submit the form. minlength 		| (Number: null) Validation: force at least this number of characters. maxlength		| (Number: null) Validation: force at most this number of characters. required		| (Boolean: false) Validation: require a non empty string as a response. pattern			| (Regex/String: null) Validation: require the response to match the regular expression set in pattern. correct 		| (Boolean: false) Validation: require the response to be correct (set the target value using `correctValue`) correctValue 	| (*) Set the correct response value for the correct validation. errorMsg		| (Object: {}) This object has a property for each validation type.
+dflt 			| (test; default value: "") The default value for this question. autoSubmit 		| (true or false; default: false) If this property is set to true typing `Enter` while this input is focused will submit the page. minlength 		| (Number) Validation: force at least this number of characters. maxlength		| (Number) Validation: force at most this number of characters. required		| (true of false; default: false) Validation: require a non-empty string as a response. pattern			| (text [supports regex]) Validation: require the response to match the regular expression set in pattern. correct 		| (true or false; default: false) Validation: require the response to be correct (set the target value using `correctValue`) correctValue 	| (*) Set the correct response value for the correct validation. errorMsg		| (Object: {}) This object has a property for each validation type.
 Setting the appropriate type changes the validation message.
 For instance setting the `required` property will change the validation message for instances where no response was given.